 Cleavage / conflict management

-Strong civil society actors and organizations have never existed in the Central African Republic.
-Whereas governments have often invited civil society to participate in policy deliberation, formulation and decision-making, this has mainly been symbolic and not gone beyond simple tokenism.
-The most recent example is the March 2022 republic-wide dialogue, to which civil society representatives were invited together with political opposition parties.
-To some extent, involving civil society groups was undertaken to satisfy the demands of international observers and meet donors’ requirements.
-In return, the creation of a civil society organization has developed into yet another means of rent-seeking.
-It should be noted that some civil society groups also exacerbate cleavage-based conflicts and undermine CAR’s democratic processes to put pressure on the government.
-In the absence of a clearly identified mechanism of cooperation between the state and civil society, relationships between most civil society organizations and the government are either nonexistent or conflict-laden.
+Strong civil society actors or organizations have never truly existed in the CAR.
+Although governments have often invited civil society to participate in policy deliberation, formulation and decision-making, this involvement has mainly been symbolic, and has not extended beyond mere tokenism.
+The most recent example of civil society engagement is the development of the National Development Plan (PND) in 2024.
+It can be assumed that the involvement of civil society groups is often driven by demands from international observers or donor requirements, and that only organizations aligned with the government’s interests and priorities are selected and consulted.
+In turn, the creation of civil society organizations has also become another means of rent-seeking, even though many civil society groups certainly pursue honest goals.
+In the absence of a clearly defined mechanism for cooperation between the state and civil society, relationships between most civil society organizations and the government are either nonexistent or difficult.
+Recently, many civil society groups have been formed to support the government’s agenda and counter nonaligned movements such as unions critical of state policies.

 Public consultation